Hillsborough papers: Key excerpts

 Comments by a PC S Smith describing "a situation of almost total panic," among senior officers were among those edited.

-The officer's potentially infammatory comments comparing the tragedy to the Hyesel Stadium disaster and blaming the deaths of innocent people on Liverpool fans were also removed.'No organisation'
+The officer's potentially infammatory comments comparing the tragedy to the Hyesel Stadium disaster and blaming the deaths of innocent people on Liverpool fans were also removed.

 A PC Michael Walpole had included comments in his statement about the lack of organisation or radio messages to officers on the ground.
 These were also removed for the final draft.